“If I have done anything, even a little, to help small children enjoy honest, simple pleasures, I have done a bit of good.” – Beatrix Potter

 Her first story: The Tale of Peter Rabbit

 On her holidays to Scotland, Potter would often write to the children of Annie Carter Moore, one of the governesses who taught her as a child.
 It was within these letters that her infamous characters were brought to life for the first time, and it was one particular story detailing four little rabbits that began the journey from science prodigy to writer extraordinaire.
 After a battle to find a buyer, she used her own money to publish a draft of her first book for family and friends before a firm that originally declined her decided to accept, publishing The Tale of Peter Rabbit on October 2nd 1902.

 The immediate success of her book made Beatrix Potter a household name.
-She went on to create a multitude of whimsical tales, illustrating characters with both her words and imagery: Jemima Puddleduck, Mrs Tiggy-Winkle, Mr Jeremy Fisher, the Flopsy Bunnies and Squirrel Nutkin are just some of the names that became immortalised in her works, as the trailblazing author’s ambition helped make her a fortune and propel her to the top of the list of renowned literary artists.
+She went on to create a multitude of whimsical tales, illustrating characters with both her words and imagery: Jemima Puddleduck, Mrs Tiggy-Winkle, Mr Jeremy Fisher, the Flopsy Bunnies and Squirrel Nutkin are just some of the animals that became immortalised in her books, as the trailblazing author’s ambition helped make her a fortune and propel her to the top of the list of renowned literary artists.

-With the substantial amount that she made, Potter invested in an abundance of land and property in the Lake District, the first of which was Hill Top in Sawrey, two miles from Hawkshead, in 1905.
-She married a local solicitor, William Heelis in 1913, and learnt the ways of agriculture and farming before settling into life in the Lakes.
+With the substantial amount that she made, Potter invested in an abundance of land and property in the Lake District, the first of which was Hill Top, a cottage in Near Sawrey, 2 miles from Hawkshead, in 1905.
+She married a local solicitor, William Heelis, in 1913, and learnt the ways of agriculture and farming before settling into life in the Lakes.
 Seven of her tales are based in or around Hill Top, including characters Tom Kitten and Samuel Whiskers, who she depicted living there.